ktorio/ktor-documentation/topics/sessions.md

 [//]: # (title: Sessions)

 Sessions provide a mechanism to persist data between different HTTP requests.
-Typical use cases include storing user ID of the currently logged-in user, the contents of a shopping basket, or keeping user preferences on the client.
+Typical use cases include storing a logged-in user's ID, the contents of a shopping basket, or keeping user preferences on the client.
 In Ktor, you can implement sessions by using cookies or custom headers, choose whether to store session data on the server or pass it to the client, sign and encrypt session data, and more.

-In this topic, we'll take a look on how to configure sessions, install the `Sessions` feature, and set the session's content.
+In this topic, we'll look at how to configure sessions, install the `Sessions` feature, and set the session's content.

-## Sessions Configuration Overview {id="configure"}
+## Session Configuration Overview {id="configure"}
 You can configure sessions in the following ways:
 - *[How to pass data between the server and client](cookie_header.md)*: using cookies or custom headers.
 Cookies suit better for plain HTML applications while custom headers are intended for APIs.
 - *[Where to store the session payload](client_server.md)*: on the client or server.
 You can pass the [serialized](serializers.md) session's data to the client using a cookie/header value or store the payload on the server and pass only a session ID.